eventql/eventql/doc/internals/architecture.md

 the subset of the data that is required to answer the query (i.e. only the actually referenced columns in the table) are loaded from the cstables on disk.

+### Consistency & Durability

+Updates don't have read-after-write consistency, but strong eventual consistency.
+Please note that if the write-ahead-log is turned off, which is the default, you can loose up to a few seconds of data if a node crashes.
+Updates/inserts are eventually consistent and have fully automatic conflict resolution (newest write wins with microsecond granularity).

+### Replication Factor

+The sharding across nodes and rebalances are fully automatic and transparent.
+This means you will never have to worry or think about it.

+Still, you can optionally control the "replication factor" of any table.
+The replication factor is an integral number of copies of each piece of data that should be kept in the cluster.
+The default replication factor is 3, i.e. there are 3 copies of every piece of data for redundancy and performance.

 ## Partitioning